5 Days Helambu Trek

 Day 5: Trek from Tarkeghyang to Timbu, then drive back to Kathmandu

 The fifth day is the last day of your trek; you will walk downhill the trails to Timbu and drive back from there.
-The walking duration between TarkeGhyang to Timbu is about 4-5 hours.
+The walking distance between TarkeGhyang and Timbu is about 4-5 hours.

 You will walk through forests of magnolia, rhododendron, and pine trees, viewing the mesmerizing landscapes below.
-Then you reach Timbu at an elevation of 1580 m.
+Then, at an elevation of 1580 m, you will reach Timbu.

 Viewing the beautiful hills and mountains, you drive back to Kathmandu from here.
 It is about a 4-5 hour drive from Timbu.